-Welsh Language Schei me Monitoring Action Pla n Compliance Area Type of Standard Action Required Progress Date RAG Rating Operational Bilingual Skills Strategy New Welsh language skills assessment process needs Workforce approval and implementation 1.
+Agenua item 5.5i Welsh Language Sche eme Monitoring Action Pla an Compliance Area Type of Standard Action Required Progress Date RAG Ratin Operational Bilingual Skills Strategy New Welsh language skills assessment process needs Workforce approval and implementation 1.
 Meetings with Workforce staff to agree the process have taken place.
-Jul-22 Operational Workforce Policies Workforce policies need to be available in Welsh and accessible to staff - need to be included in Welsh Language and Workforce SharePoint page All Wales workforce policies are translated and available on IMS Sep-22 Service Delivery Education Courses New SOP required for arranging education (not training).
-This applies to the education of students or persons outside of NHS Wales awareness of this standard with staff who are likely to organise education courses 2 Sep-22 Operational Welsh Language Training easier for staff to decide which course is t 1.
+Jul-22 Operational Workforce Policies Workforce policies need to be available in Welsh and accessible to staff - need to be included in Welsh Language and Workforce SharePoint page All Wales workforce policies are translated and available on IMS Sep-22 Service Delivery Education Courses Sep-22 New SOP required for arranging education (not training).
+This applies to the education of students or persons outside of NHS Wales awareness of this standard with staff who are likely to organise education courses e Operational Welsh Language Training easier for staff to decide which course is t 1.
 Welsh language training information is available on the Welsh language SharePoint page.
 2. New courses provided by local FE colleges available.
 3. Funding available for staff to access courses free of charge.
 4. Yammer support groups set up.
-5. New confidence building group set up Sep-22 Record Keeping Complaints Procedure and Monitoring New area on DHCW website to be created when Welsh language scheme is published New webpage drafted ready to include information about making a complaint Nov-22 Service Delivery Website and Social Media Forward planning of social media will enable the translation team at NWSSP to The DHCW website is bilingual and a new Welsh language page will be published to assist with the public consultation of new Welsh Language Scheme .
-Dec-22 Record Keeping Publication of Welsh Language Scheme Draft approved by Welsh Language Commissioner.
-Graphic Design support required to format the document.
-Communications support required with New webpage drafted ready to support with public consultation.
+5. New confidence building group set up Sep-22 Record Keeping Complaints Procedure and Monitoring New area on DHCW website to be created when Welsh language scheme is published New webpage drafted ready to include information about making a complaint Nov-22 Service Delivery Website and Social Media 1.
+Forward planning of social media will enable the translation team at NWSSP to provide an efficient service.
+2 Close monitoring of usage of Welsh website and social media pages required.
+3. Merge English and Welsh social media accounts to ensure the bilingual organisation message is clear.
+4 Welsh language complaints section to be added to website The DHCW website is bilingual and a new Welsh language page will be published to assist with the public consultation of new Welsh Language Scheme .
+Dec-22 Record Keeping Publication of Welsh Language Scheme 1.
+Draft approved by Welsh Language Commissioner.
+2. Graphic Design support required to format the document.
+3. Communications support required with consultation period.
+New webpage drafted ready to support with public consultation.
 List of contact created in preparation for consultation Dec-22 consultation period.